Rare Events for the Manneville-Pomeau map: Introduction

 and for which the following holds:

 where the convergence is meant at the continuity points of $H(\tau)$.

-In recent years, there has been a great deal of work on EVLs in the context of dynamical systems (see for example \cite{C01, FF08, VHF09, FreFreTod10, GHN11, HNT12, LFW12, K12, FHN14, AFV14}), the standard form of the observable $\phi$ being a function of the distance to $\z$, for example $\phi(x)=-d(x, \z)$ for $d$ a metric on $\X$.
+In recent years, there has been a great deal of work on EVLs in the context of dynamical systems (see for example \cite{C01, FF08, VHF09, FreFreTod10, GHN11, HNT12, LFW12, K12, FHN14, AFV15}), the standard form of the observable $\phi$ being a function of the distance to $\z$, for example $\phi(x)=-\log d(x, \z)$ for $d$ a metric on $\X$.
+Note that instead of the $\log$, different functions can be composed with the distance (see \cite[page 679]{FreFreTod10}); moreover, $\phi$ need not depend on the distance to $\z$, see \cite[Section~5]{FFT11}.
+However, for the purposes of this paper, as in \cite{FreFreTod10}, we assume that $\phi$ is a function of the distance to $\zeta$ and is invertible in a vicinity of $\zeta$, so that $\varphi^{-1}(u_n)$ is well defined for $u_n$ sufficiently close to $\varphi(\zeta)$, which can possibly be infinite (see Section~\ref{ssec:shapes} for further comments on this).

 In many cases it has been shown that for $\p$-a.e. $\z\in \X$, this setup gives an EVL with $\bH=e^{-\tau}$.
 More recently it has been shown that if $\z$ is a periodic point of period $p$ then $\bH=e^{-\theta\tau}$ where $\theta\in (0,1)$ depends on the Jacobean of the measure for $f^p$, and is referred to as the \emph{Extremal Index} (EI).
 The EI is known to measure the intensity of clustering of exceedances of the levels $u_n$.
 In fact, in many cases, the EI is equal to the inverse of the average cluster size, so that the EI is equal to 1 when there is no clustering.
 In the case of a class of uniformly hyperbolic dynamical systems, a stronger property, a dichotomy, has been shown: either $\z$ is periodic and we have an EVL with some extremal index $\theta\in (0,1)$, or there is an EVL $\bH=e^{-\tau}$.
-This was shown for $f$ some uniformly expanding interval maps with a finite number of branches in \cite{FerPol12} (see also \cite[Section 6]{FreFreTod12}) and with a countable number of branches in \cite{AFV14}; here, depending on the precise form of the map, the measure can be absolutely continuous with respect to Lebesgue (acip), or an equilibrium state for some H\"older potential.
+This was shown for $f$ some uniformly expanding interval map with a finite number of branches in \cite{FerPol12} (see also \cite[Section 6]{FreFreTod12}) and with a countable number of branches in \cite{AFV15}; here, depending on the precise form of the map, the measure can be absolutely continuous with respect to Lebesgue (acip), or an equilibrium state for some H\"older potential.
 Inducing methods have been used to extend some of these results to non-uniformly hyperbolic dynamical systems (see \cite{FreFreTod13} which built on \cite{BruSauTroVai03}), but the results have not thus far extended to such a complete dichotomy.

+We note that from a more probabilistic direction, such as processes under certain mixing conditions, which can be related to some symbolic dynamical systems, there is related work on Hitting Time Statistics, which as in \cite{FreFreTod10} can be seen as Extreme Value Laws.
+For a review on early work in this direction see \cite{AbaGal01}.
+For recent work, including some analysis of \emph{all} points, including periodic ones, see \cite{AbaVer09, AbaSau11}.

 We can further enrich our process by considering the point process formed by entries into the regions $\{X>u_n\}$, which in good cases gives rise to a Poisson process.
 An analogous dichotomy can often be shown there also: in the case of a periodic point $\z$, we obtain a compound Poisson process.
 We leave the details of this construction to later.